 First, this is an excellent problem to have.
-On average, considering all industries with whom we work, the recovery rate is approximately 30%, so receiving payment means you are already beating the odds.
+On average, considering all industries with whom we work, the recovery rate from a client in collections is approximately 30%, so receiving payment means you are already beating the odds.

 Second, if your customer is paying the full amount of your account – take their money.
 The next step is to let your collection provider know you have received full payment.
 That way, the agency can stop contacting your customer and update the customers’ credit file as Paid In Full.
 This step is critical as creditors and data furnishers (collection agencies) are legally responsible for accurate credit reporting.

 But What If My Customer Pays an Installment?

 Our first response is to take their initial payment to reduce your risk, and then do NOT get into repayment negotiations.
 The reason why we say this is that you do not have all the information to negotiate effectively, whereas your collection service provider should have the full financial profile of the client in collections, including a clear picture of their capacity to pay you in full and how quickly they can pay.

 Side Story – our national Media customer accepted $1,000 per month on a $150, 000 debt, and felt lucky.
 Unfortunately, they didn’t know their customer had a low seven-figure line of credit and only had a low five-figure balance.
 Instead of paid in full, they’re stuck with payments for $1,000 a month from now until somewhere warm freezes over – unless they use a Withdrawn Offer Strategy (subject for another blog post).